firefly-iii/docs/docs/docs/firefly-iii/support/contribute.md

 ## Translations

 There is a project for the translation of Firefly III.
-It's are hosted by CrowdIn, where you must register an account to help out.
+It's hosted by CrowdIn, where you must register an account to help out.

 * [Firefly III](https://crowdin.com/project/firefly-iii) on Crowdin.